SugarChain-Studio/sugarch-utilities/packages/event-handler/README.md

 import { HookManager } from '@sugarch/bc-mod-hook-manager';

-// Initialize the hook manager, AssetManager will use it to hook essential functions HookManager.initWithMod(bcModSdk.registerMod(...));
+// Initialize the hook manager, event handler will use it to register events HookManager.initWithMod(bcModSdk.registerMod(...));

 // Register an event listener